The Clifford Deformation of the Hermite Semigroup: Reproducing kernels

-The other two integrals are a bit more complicated.
+The other two integrals are a~bit more complicated.
 We show how to obtain the last one.
-First rewrite $(\ux' \wedge \uy' ) \ux' = \uy' - \la\ux' , \uy' \ra \ux'$.
-The first term then follows from the first integral.
+First rewrite $(\ux'\wedge\uy')\ux'=\uy'-\la\ux',\uy'\ra\ux'$.
+The f\/irst term then follows from the f\/irst integral.
 For the second term, we use the recursive property of Gegenbauer polynomials:

 The result then follows by collecting everything. \end{proof}

 We can use this lemma to determine the reproducing kernels.
 This is the subject of the following proposition.